Your Questions, Answered

 Spotify doesn’t pay artists or songwriters directly.

-From here, we encourage you to check out the following videos: How the Money Flows, and How the Money Flows (Publishing Edition).
+For more, we encourage you to check out the following videos: How the Money Flows, and How the Money Flows (Publishing Edition).

 Why doesn’t Spotify just charge listeners more?

 That said, Spotify is always evaluating pricing in each of our markets so that we can keep innovating in changing market conditions.
 We’ve recently increased pricing in a number of them across our different Premium subscription plans.
-Since Spotify and artists’ rights holders share in the same pool of money, our incentives are totally aligned: We both want to generate as much revenue from listeners and advertisers as possible.
+Since Spotify and artists’ rights holders share the same pool of money, our incentives are totally aligned: We both want to generate as much revenue from listeners and advertisers as possible.

 Should the numbers you’re presenting around artists’ revenues be much higher?

-We’re focused on growing the total amount of money Spotify pays to artists’ and songwriters’ rights holders, so the data on this site focuses on one revenue source: Spotify royalties.
+We’re focused on growing the total amount of money Spotify pays to artists and songwriters via their rights holders, so the data on this site focuses on one revenue source: Spotify royalties.
 We expect the growth rates shown on this site to continue.
-For example, the number of artists generating over $100,000 per year has grown by 170% from 2017 to 2023.
+For example, the number of artists generating over $100,000 per year has grown by over 190% from 2017 to 2024.
 And, Spotify royalties are powering artists’ careers at all stages.
-In 2023, 66,000 artists generated $10,000+ (up from 23,400 in 2017).
-11,600 generated $100,000+ (up from 4,300 in 2017).
-And 1,250 artists generated $1 million+ (up from 460 in 2017).
+In 2024, more than 71,000 artists generated $10,000+ (up from 23,400 in 2017).
+12,500 generated $100,000+ (up from 4,300 in 2017).
+And nearly 1,500 artists generated over $1 million (up from 460 in 2017).

 Spotify is just one of several music streaming services, representing nearly a quarter of all global recorded revenue.
 That means you can multiply Spotify revenues on Loud & Clear by at least four to estimate what each artist might be generating across all recorded revenue sources.

 The numbers on this site also do not account for revenue generated from touring, merch, or other sources.
-And, Spotify can provide a multiplier effect — fan bases built via Spotify can be monetized by artists and their teams through these other revenue streams.
+And, Spotify can provide a multiplier effect — fanbases built via Spotify can be monetized by artists and their teams through these other revenue streams.

 You shared that an artist’s Spotify royalties can be multiplied by four to estimate total music revenue.
 Is that really true?

-Most of the data on Loud & Clear focuses just on what an artist has generated on Spotify alone.
+Most of the data on Loud & Clear focuses on what an artist has generated on Spotify alone.
 To get a fuller picture of what an artist might have generated across all revenue streams, there are three ways to think about it:

 Streaming (3x): Spotify represents about a third of global revenue generated from all streaming services.
-An individual artist’s proportion may vary, based on their genre, fanbase, and marketing strategies, but on average, you can multiply Spotify royalties by roughly three to estimate what an artist may have generated across all streaming services.
+An individual artist’s proportion may vary based on their genre, fanbase, and marketing strategies, but on average, you can multiply Spotify royalties by roughly three to estimate what an artist may have generated across all streaming services.
 So $100,000 from Spotify might be $300,000 from streaming overall.

-Recorded Revenue (4x): Based on IFPI data, Spotify represents nearly 25% of global recorded revenue.
+Recorded Revenue (4x): Based on IFPI data, Spotify represents roughly 25% of global recorded revenue.
 Recorded revenue means all the money generated from the music recording itself — including streaming, physical sales (CDs, vinyl), sync, performance rights, and digital downloads.
 Again, an individual artist’s proportion of Spotify revenue can vary, but on average, you can multiply Spotify royalties by roughly four to estimate how much an artist might have generated across all global recorded revenue.
 So $100,000 from Spotify might be $400,000 in total recorded revenue.

-Total Revenue: The figures shared on this site also do not account for non-recorded revenue streams — like concerts, merch, brand sponsorships, and more.
+Total Revenue: The figures shared on this site also do not account for nonrecorded revenue streams — like concerts, merch, brand sponsorships, and more.
 These revenue streams are additional to recorded revenue and can vary in size.

 How is streamshare calculated?